+On July 16, 2014, we closed on a loan for a ten year term totaling \$13.4 million.
+Interest is payable at a fixed rate of 2.83% for the initial five years of the loan and principal and interest is paid monthly.
+The loan provided 100% of the funding for the purchase of a corporate aircraft.
+The balance outstanding on this loan is \$12.6 million and \$12.9 million as of March 31, 2015 and December 31, 2014, respectively.

 On January 10, 2014, we extended the term of an existing loan that was scheduled to mature on January 11, 2014.
 The loan has a term of 4 years with a maturity date of January 11, 2018.
 Interest is payable at one-month LIBOR plus 2.25% and principal and interest is paid quarterly.
 The loan is secured by three engines.
-The balance outstanding on this loan is \$15.5 million and \$15.8 million as of March 31, 2014 and December 31, 2013, respectively.
+The balance outstanding on this loan is \$14.1 million and \$14.5 million as of March 31, 2015 and December 31, 2014, respectively.

 On September 28, 2012, we closed on a loan for a five year term totaling \$8.7 million.
-Interest is payable monthly at a fixed rate of 5.50% and principal is paid quarterly.
+Interest is payable at a fixed rate of 5.50% and principal and interest is paid quarterly.
 The loan is secured by one engine.
 The funds were used to purchase the engine secured under the loan.
-The balance outstanding on this loan is \$8.1 million and \$8.2 million as of March 31, 2014 and December 31, 2013, respectively.

-On September 30, 2011, we closed on a loan for a three year term totaling \$4.0 million.
-Interest is payable at a fixed rate of 3.94% and principal and interest is paid monthly.
-The loan is secured by our corporate aircraft.
-The funds were used to refinance the loan for our corporate aircraft.
-The balance outstanding on this loan is \$0.7 million and \$1.0 million as of March 31, 2014 and December 31, 2013, respectively.
+The balance outstanding on this loan is \$7.6 million and \$7.7 million as of March 31, 2015 and December 31, 2014, respectively.

-As of March 31, 2014 and 2013, one-month LIBOR was 0.15% and 0.20%, respectively.
+One-month LIBOR was 0.18% and 0.17% at March 31, 2015 and December 31, 2014, respectively.

 Virtually all of the above debt is subject to our ongoing compliance with the covenants of each financing, including debt/equity ratios, minimum tangible net worth and minimum interest coverage ratios, and other eligibility criteria including customer and geographic concentration restrictions.
-In addition, under these facilities, we can typically borrow 70% to 83% of an engine's net book value and approximately 70% of spare part's net book value.
+In addition, under these facilities, we can typically borrow up to 85% of an engine's net book value and 65% of spare part's net book value.
 Therefore we must have other available funds for the balance of the purchase price of any new equipment to be purchased or we will not be permitted to draw on these facilities.
 The facilities are also cross-defaulted against other facilities.
 If we do not comply with the covenants or eligibility requirements, we may not be permitted to borrow additional funds and accelerated payments may become necessary.
 Additionally, much of the above debt is secured by engines to the extent that engines are sold, repayment of that portion of the debt could be required.

-At March 31, 2014, we are in compliance with the covenants specified in the revolving credit facility Credit Agreement, including the Interest Coverage Ratio requirement of at least 2.50 to 1.00, and the Total Leverage Ratio requirement to remain below 4.75 to 1.00.
-At March 31, 2014, the Company's calculated Minimum Consolidated Tangible Net Worth exceeded the minimum required amount of \$199.3 million.
+At March 31, 2015, we are in compliance with the covenants specified in the revolving credit facility, including the Interest Coverage Ratio requirement of at least 2.25 to 1.00, and the Total Leverage Ratio requirement to remain below 5.00 to 1.00.
 As defined in the revolving credit facility Credit Agreement, the Interest Coverage Ratio is the ratio of Earnings before Interest, Taxes, Depreciation and Amortization and other one-time charges (EBITDA) to Consolidated Interest Expense and the Total Leverage Ratio is the ratio of Total Indebtedness to Tangible Net Worth.
-At March 31, 2014, we are in compliance with the covenants specified in the WEST II indenture and servicing agreement.
+At March 31, 2015, we are in compliance with the covenants specified in the WEST II indenture and servicing agreement.

-Approximately \$25.5 million of our debt is repayable during the next 12 months.
+Approximately \$23.8 million of our debt is repayable during the next 12 months.
 Such repayments consist of scheduled installments due under term loans.
 Repayments are funded by the use of unrestricted cash reserves and from cash flows from ongoing operations.
-The table below summarizes our contractual commitments at March 31, 2014:
+The table below summarizes our contractual commitments at March 31, 2015: